ritesh-kanchi/axya/README.md

 The theme currently provides these layouts:

-- `default` — base layout with header and footer
+- `base` — base layout with header and footer
 - `home` — homepage with hero section and automatic page grid
 - `page` — simple general‑purpose page layout